Fixed point theorems for small divisors problems: Introduction

-And indeed applying Zehnder’s implicit function theorems remains a real challenge.
-Zehnder was able to prove a normal form theorem for almost linear vector fields on the torus, but it took 12 years before Bost and Herman gave a proof of the Kolmogorov invariant torus using implicit function theorems~\cite{Bost_KAM}.
+Indeed, applying Zehnder’s implicit function theorems remains a real challenge.
+Zehnder was able to prove a normal form theorem for almost linear vector fields on the torus, but it took 12 years before Bost and Herman gave a proof of the weak KAM theorem--the Kolmogorov invariant torus theorem--using implicit function theorems~\cite{Bost_KAM}.
 The Bost-Herman proof was lengthy and delicate but in~\cite{Fejoz_KAM}, Féjoz gave a proof, in the analytic category, based on an elementary fixed point theorem in the spirit of Zehnder's original work.
 More recently, it has been shown by Alazard and Shao that the Kolmogorov invariant torus theorem can be derived from the standard Banach fixed point theorem~\cite{Alazard_Shao}.

-As far as we know, there is no complete proof, in the $C^\infty$ case for the existence of a positive measure set of invariant tori in almost integrable systems as a direct application of implicit function theorems.
+As far as we know, there is no complete proof of the strong KAM theorem in the $C^\infty$ case, that is, of the existence of a positive measure set of invariant tori in almost integrable systems as a direct application of implicit function theorems.
 In fact, one can hardly qualify the Bost-Herman proof as a direct application either.

-Note that in the literature {\em KAM theorem} might refer to three different results which by increasing order of difficulty are: normal forms of quasi-linear vector field on the torus, the Kolmogorov invariant torus theorem, Arnold's theorem stating the existence of a positive measure set of invariant tori, which we actually call the KAM theorem.
+Note that in the literature {\em KAM theorem} may refer to three different results which in increasing order of difficulty are: {\em normal forms of quasi-linear vector fields on the torus}---the baby model--- {\em the invariant torus theorem}---the weak KAM theorem--- {\em the existence of a positive measure set of invariant tori}---the strong KAM theorem---, which we simply call the KAM theorem.

-The fixed point theorems that we prove are abstracted from concrete situations see for instance~\cite{Symplectic_torus}.
-We will show elsewhere that combining such fixed point theorem with the functorial calculus of~\cite{functors} yields an a normal form theorem for small denominators problems~(see also~\cite{abstract_KAM} for a preliminary version of such a result).
-This will imply a simplification of our proof of the Herman invariant tori conjecture~\cite{Herman_conjecture}.
+The theorems that we will present are all based on the idea of {\em scalar models} where every infinite dimensional iteration is reduced to studying a simple real sequence.
+Namely, if $(x_n)$ is a sequence such that $x_n \in E_n$, where $(E_n,|\cdot|_n)$ is an increasing sequence of Banach subspaces of a locally convex space $E$ then we replace the relation by a scalar model

+If the sequence $(u_n)$ happens to be summable then the iteration will converge.
+This is reminiscent of Cauchy's majorant method.